cgmack/crapssim_private/memory-bank/systemPatterns.md

 - **Dice Module**: Handles dice rolling mechanics, including generating random numbers and summing dice.
 - **Bet Module**: Defines various types of craps bets, their rules, payouts, and resolution logic.
 Each bet type is an independent entity.
 - **Player/Strategy Module**: Encapsulates player behavior and betting strategies.
 Strategies interact with the table to place and remove bets based on game state.
 - **Simulation Engine**: The core orchestrator that runs multiple game iterations, collects data, and manages the overall simulation process.
+It will now also manage the association of simulations with specific strategy configurations.

 ## Key Technical Decisions
 - **Object-Oriented Design**: Core entities like `Dice`, `Bet`, `Table`, and `Player` are implemented as classes to promote encapsulation, reusability, and maintainability.
 - **Strategy Pattern**: Betting strategies are designed as interchangeable components, allowing users to easily plug in new strategies without modifying the core simulation logic.
+This now extends to defining and associating specific strategy *configurations* (strategy + parameters) with simulation runs.
 - **Event-Driven Simulation (Implicit)**: While not a formal event bus, the interaction between components (e.g., dice roll triggering bet resolution) can be thought of as an implicit event-driven system.
 - **Data Collection**: Simulation data is collected incrementally during runtime and aggregated for post-simulation analysis.